How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

-We’re sharing the history of the word learn as it is defined in the Online Etymology Dictionary.
-Please note that to keep the focus on the definition, we’ve removed most of where the words derived.
+We’re sharing the history of the word learn as defined in the Online Etymology Dictionary.
+Please note that to keep the focus on the definition, we’ve removed most of where the word is derived.

 Online Etymology Dictionary: Definition of Learn

 - “to get knowledge, be cultivated; study, read, think about”

 - “to learn,” Gothic lais “I know,” with a base sense of “to follow or find the track, “furrow, track.”

 - It is related to German Gleis “track,” and to Old English læst “sole of the foot” (see last (n.1)).

 Here is some interesting information about the word learn.